Praqma/web-alliance/_pages/gatherings.md

 We will - as always - meet at some pub/restaurant and share a simple but cosy meal - and a few beers.

 ## 2nd day
-This is an extra day added to the gathering - It will be dedicated to workshops, hackathons, code camps and discussions on the topic of Tracey (Eiffel, QuTiCon, Compliance as Code…).
-We'll finish the day early (15.00-16.00) so everyone can catch a train or plane home.
+This day will be dedicated to workshops, hackathons, code camps and discussions on the topic of Tracey (Eiffel, QuTiCon, Compliance as Code…).
+We'll finish the day early (15.00-16.00), so everyone can catch a train or plane home.

 ## How to join